Kansas

 Racial & Ethnic Disparities

-- Lung cancer rates are not available for Black Americans in Kansas due to state restrictions on data sharing.
+- Other lung cancer rates are not available for Black individuals in Kansas due to too few cases over the time period to allow for accurate analysis.

 Asian Americans or Pacific Islanders:

-- Lung cancer rates are not available for Asian Americans or Pacific Islanders in Kansas due to state restrictions on data sharing.
+- Other lung cancer rates are not available for Asian or Pacific Islander individuals in Kansas due to too few cases over the time period to allow for accurate analysis.

 Indigenous Peoples:

-- Lung cancer rates are not available for Indigenous Peoples (American Indians/Alaska Natives) in Kansas due to state restrictions on data sharing.
+- Other lung cancer rates are not available for Indigenous Peoples (American Indians/Alaska Natives) in Kansas due to too few cases over the time period to allow for accurate analysis.

 Summary